Call 01263 512080

 Website statistics can be rather daunting when viewed for the first time.
 However, it’s worth remembering that only a small portion of the statistics contains the really vital information and the following words of wisdom will also help:

-If your website is hosted by Josh.biz this information will have been supplied to you separately (usually when your website was launched).
-Contact us if you need a reminder.
-If your website is not hosted by Josh.biz, you will need to contact your own website hosting company.
+If your website is hosted by Josh.biz we can provide you with access to a hosting control panel where AWStats can be accessed from.
+If your website is not hosted by Josh.biz, you will need to contact your own hosting company.

 Typically, most website owners use their website statistics to check: